Stateful Behaviour

 gameComposer.AddLink(gamePauseComposer, gamePlayComposer, pauseCondition);

-// of the root and link them accordingly.
+// and link them accordingly.

 rootComposer.AddNode(menuComposer);